 Despite being unlikeable, Barry Kripke has someone who wants to be his friend: Sheldon.
 The only reason Sheldon wants to be his friend is to have access to the open science grid computer which Barry controls.
 Sheldon isn't having any luck befriending Barry in his usual friend making way, so he, approaching this task from his usual intellectual manner, asks his current friends to complete a questionnaire on why they are his friends.
 Still approaching the task on an intellectual level, Sheldon decides to use traditional friend making approaches, such as going out for food, for a hot beverage or to participate in a common interest.
 Sheldon has to find the right meeting point that offends his sensibilities the least.
 But does Sheldon have room in his life for one more friend, especially of the Barry variety?
-Written by

 Did You Know?

 This episode was watched by 11.10 million people with a rating of 4.0 (adults 18-49).
 See more

 Sheldon refers to "little hominid children" as though that would not include modern human children.
 'Hominids', however, include modern humans.
 See more

 Mmmm!
 Gentlemen, I put it to you: the worst tapioca pudding is better than the best pudding of any other flavor.

 First off, that is axiomatically wrong because the best pudding is chocolate.
 Secondly, the organic structure of tapioca makes it a jiggling bowl of potential death.
 It is extracted from the plant...

 - Hey, I'm thinking of growing a mustache.